 Sleep is obviously the biggest hurdle so let’s tackle this one first.

 • Hire a postpartum doula – this is an invaluable gift you can give to new parents that will help them get some extra zzz’s.
+Most cities have a doula group that you can work with to plan for this even before baby arrives.

 • Smart Nora – the last thing you need when you finally do get to lay your head down is to be woken up by your partner’s snoring.
 I’ve been truly AMAZED at how well the Smart Nora has worked to curb my husband’s snoring.
 It’s been priceless to not only get more sleep but also to not be annoyed at him for waking me up several times a night!